ethereum/go-ethereum/docs/_clef/Rules.md

 that do not fit the pattern defined by a ruleset will not be signed unless they are reviewed and manually approved by the end user.

-Rules can define conditions such as:
+Rules can define arbitrary conditions such as:

-* Auto-approve transactions with contract `CasinoDapp`, with up to `0.05 ether` in value to maximum `1 ether` per 24h period.
+* Auto-approve 10 transactions with contract `CasinoDapp`, with value between `0.05 ether` and `1 ether` per 24h period.

-* Auto-approve transaction to contract `Uniswapv2` with `value` up to 1 ether, if `gas < 44k` and `gasPrice < 40Gwei`.
+* Auto-approve transactions to contract `Uniswapv2` with `value` up to 1 ether, if `gas < 44k` and `gasPrice < 40Gwei`.

 * Auto-approve signing if the data to be signed contains the string `"approve_me"`.